fauna-labs/awesome-fauna/README.md

 ### Svelte
 * [covid-19-vs-markets](https://github.com/Prubby/covid-19-vs-markets) - Educational web application which tracks the effects of COVID-19 on indexes such as stocks and currencies ([live app](https://covid-19-vs-market.now.sh/))
 * [cv-svelte-netlify-faunadb](https://github.com/ganesankar/cv-svelte-netlify-faunadb) - A responsive CV/Resume SPA built with Svelte, bulma, and Netlify Functions

+### Other or no framework
+* [https://github.com/zeusdeux/jwt-example](https://github.com/zeusdeux/jwt-example) - Playing with user registration, login/logout, auth, etc using JWTs, serverless functions & faunadb as the data store.

 ## Community drivers